• Skip to primary navigation

 • If veggies are watery, remove any excess liquid from the cooked veggies by squeezing them in a kitchen towel or paper towels over the sink (this keeps the crust from getting soggy).

-• Place veggies on top of crust in pie pan in an even layer.
+• Place cooked veggies on top of crust in pie pan in an even layer.
 Sprinkle cheese on top.
 Pour egg mixture evenly over the veggies and cheese.

 Video